See and Use Authenticated Pages

 Cookie Injection

-For session-based auth (most web apps):
+For session-based auth (most web apps).
+Pass cookies and we inject them before navigation.

 curl -X POST "https://api.riddledc.com/v1/run" \